QuentinMaz/MDPFuzz_Replicability_Study_Artifact/reproduction/Bipedal_Walker/README.md

 cp ./stable_baselines3/setup.py ./
 pip install -e .
 ```
-The code related to the experiments are under `rl-baselines3-zoo/`.
+The code related to the experiments is under `rl-baselines3-zoo/`.
 Please navigate to the latter by executing `cd rl-baselines3-zoo`.
 This folder also contains the model under test, under `rl-trained-agents`.

 ## Experiments